Once a year the society publishes the Mercian Geologist, its

-The later issues go online two years after their initial publication.
-For copies of the current and preceding issue, printed copies are available as above from the secretary.
+The later issues go online a year after their initial publication.
+For the current and preceding issues, printed copies are available as above from the secretary.

 The archives are now in preparation, and complete runs will only be available some time in the future.